home icon

 Details

-Ketley Quarry Tiles, sometimes known also as paving tiles or clay floor tiles, are available in a range of natural clay colours and offer similar performance to traditional quarry tiles.
+Ketley Quarry Tiles, sometimes known also as paving tiles, brick tiles or clay floor tiles, are available in a range of natural clay colours and offer similar performance to traditional quarry tiles.
 For restoration projects our Quarry Tiles offer a very good match to the discontinued Hawkins and Dennis Ruabon Quarry tiles which can be found in many parts of the UK.
 They offer excellent slip resistance and suit most flooring and wall cladding applications indoors or externally, in commercial premises or the home.
 They can also be used with underfloor heating systems as they are good conductors.

 18mm thick, Ketley Quarry tiles are manufactured from the proven Etruria Marl clay, which becomes dense when fired, and is hard wearing and resistant to acids, alkalis, oils, grease and fats.
 In pendulum tests where anything higher than 36 indicates low slip potential, they score a dry value average of 63 and a wet value average of 55 meaning they have excellent slip resistance in both wet and dry conditions.
 They can be classified as R11 and Category C which is the highest rating for slip resistance according to BS EN 14411.